Nicholas-Kho/LectureTranscriber/readme.md

 - `transcripts` - Generated transcripts will go here

 There is an instruction which acts as the developer instruction to OpenAI's model.
 However this seems to be less efficient than having it as an actual prompt in the OpenAI's model.
 Consider adding the prompt from `instruction.txt` into a model.

+## Instructions
+> You will need a connection to the internet in order to connect to Google Speech Recognition and OpenAI
+1. Run `transcriptgenerator.py` and select a video `.mp4` file.
+This will start generating a transcript of the file.
+2. With a transcript generated in the `transcripts` folder, run `transcriptsummariser.py` and select the transcript from there.
+3. A summarized version in markdown format will be generated in the `outputFiles` folder.
+4. Read it using a markdown reader or a default text editor.